rockypagal/drop-down-npm-lib/README.md

 ### `onSelect`

 - **Type:** `function`
 - **Description:** Callback function triggered when an option is selected.
-And Receives the selected value as arguments
+And receives the selected value as arguments
 - **Note:** Useful for executing additional logic, such as updating state or triggering side effects, when a value is selected.

 ### `title`